AnthonySteele/anthonysteele.github.io/AgainstAutomapper.md

 When I have to maintain a "mature" codebase that has been worked on for several years, and I see that it uses AutoMapper, my heart sinks a bit because I know that there are almost always going to be difficulties hidden therein.
 I know that they _should_ not be difficulties of business logic in the mapping.
 And yet there usually are.
 It attracts trouble rather than being the "pit of success".

+## Testing

+Did you know that there is a `AssertConfigurationIsValid` method for [testing AutoMapper configurations](https://docs.automapper.org/en/stable/Configuration-validation.html).
+Neither did I, I never see it used.
+There's noting compelling it.

+How should you test a class that uses as `IMapper`?
+The obvious idea is to mock the IMapper response, meaning that your test is more complex, doesn't reflect an actual run, and the mapping logic does not get tested.

 ## Libraries to solve known problems

 AutoMapper solves a problem.
 But it's a trivial problem that doesn't take a library to solve.
 I tend to prefer libraries (e.g. a JSON Serializer, or SQL driver) when: